Odd-parity altermagnetism through sublattice currents: From Haldane-Hubbard model to general bipartite lattices

 As the central point of our work, we explain how the sublattice currents actually turn the ground state into an odd-parity ALM.
 We begin with the effect of sublattice currents in the noninteracting Haldane model.
 In the absence of sublattice currents with \(t_2=0\), the bands have equal weights in the two sublattices.
 This balance can be quantified by a zero sublattice weight

-where \(\ket{u_{n\mbf k}}\) is the \(n\)-th-band Bloch state at momentum \(\mbf k\) and \(\tau^\mu=(\mathbb 1_2,\boldsymbol{\tau})\) with \(\boldsymbol{\tau}=(\tau^1,\tau^2,\tau^3)\) (same for \(\sigma^\mu\)) are the Pauli matrices in the sublattice (spin) sector.
+where \(\ket{u_{n\mbf k}}\) is the \(n\)th-band Bloch state at momentum \(\mbf k\) and \(\tau^\mu=(\mathbb 1_2,\boldsymbol{\tau})\) with \(\boldsymbol{\tau}=(\tau^1,\tau^2,\tau^3)\) (same for \(\sigma^\mu\)) are the Pauli matrices in the sublattice (spin) sector.
+Since \(\omega_{n\mathbf{k}}\) measures a trivial identity \(\sigma^0\) in the spin space, it is basis independent in the bands with double spin degeneracy.
 At the Brillouin-zone (BZ) corners \(\pm\mbf K\), Dirac points with band crossings appear.
-The additional double degeneracy at these points can be undetstood from degenerate sublattice-polarized states \cite{lin2406ax}.
+The additional double degeneracy at these points can be understood from degenerate sublattice-polarized states \cite{lin2406ax}.
 When the sublattice currents are turned on with \(t_2=0.1\), the bands become sublattice-imbalanced \(w_{n\mbf k}\neq0\) [Fig.~\ref{fig:haldane}(c)(i)] \cite{castro23prl}.
 This imbalance is maximal at \(\pm\mbf K\), where the sublattice-polarized states are split.
 We further inspect the symmetry structure of this sublattice imbalance.
 The sublattice currents exhibit the momentum-space form factor

 where \(\mbf a_{2(m=1,2,3)}\) are the \(\text{C}_3\)-related Bravais-lattice unit vectors at second neighbors.
-The resulting sublattice imbalance is \(\text{C}_3\)-symmetric, as confirmed by a BZ map of total sublattice weights in the occupied bands [Fig.~\ref{fig:haldane}(c)(i)]
+The resulting sublattice imbalance is \(\text{C}_3\) symmetric, as confirmed by a BZ map of total sublattice weights in the occupied bands [Fig.~\ref{fig:haldane}(c)(i)]

 Note that it takes an odd-parity form \(w_{\mbf k}=w_{-\mbf k}\) since inversion switches the sublattices.